RolnickLab/antenna-landing-page/README.md

 The app will now be available in a browser on [http://localhost:3000](http://localhost:3000).
 Hot reload will be enabled by default.

+## Edit content

+All text content is specified in the file /lib/content.json.
+To edit any content, simply update this file.

 ## Deployment

 With a static export, the app can be deployed and hosted on any web server that can serve HTML/CSS/JS static assets.
 When running the build command, Next.js generates the static export into the `out` folder.